rc9000/nd2-worker-plugin-aci/README.md

      10.219.2.76 | Ethernet1/52    | topology/pod-1/node-102
      10.219.2.76 | Ethernet103/1/6 | NetApp HCI H410S-1 Storage Node, Release Element Software 12.7

-Examples to apply a regex to these:
+Some examples to apply a regex to these:

 ```
 # Treat FlexFabric and NetApp trunks as connection to nodes: